-VICE PRESIDENTS and Other Direct Reports to the President

-All vice presidents, the chief financial officer, and the executive director of economic development, unless otherwise noted, report to and serve at the pleasure of the president.
+The complete organization of the university system is reflected in its organizational chart.
+Two officers are elected by the board: university secretary and secretary to the Board of Trustees and university treasurers.
+Other officers include vice presidents, the chief financial officer, and the executive director of economic development, who typically report to and serve at the pleasure of the president.